piceaTech/MMM-rusty-things/README.md

   1. ssl: http://ftp.debian.org/debian/pool/main/o/openssl1.0/libssl1.0-dev_1.0.2r-1~deb9u1_armhf.deb
   1. sqlite: http://ftp.debian.org/debian/pool/main/s/sqlite3/libsqlite3-dev_3.16.2-5+deb9u1_armhf.deb
 1. Inside your neon-folder run `native/build.sh`.
 This should create a `native/index.node` which should be compatible with arm.
-  - Currently there is an error in neon-serde which requires that the following patch be applied manually inside https://github.com/GabrielCastro/neon-serde/pull/29 inside your `~/.cargo/registry`
-  - Currently neon does not support cross-compilation. it requires you add the following patch in the `node_modules` folder youreself: `https://github.com/neon-bindings/neon/pull/411`
-    - Best insert it into the js code in the lib folder and not the Typescript code as then you would need to recompile the code
 1. Deploy this artifact to the pi!
 1. Done